Australia wants 'full investigation' into China laser incident - Morrison | Law-Order

 - Australia

-Australian Prime Minister Scott Morrison said a Chinese naval vessel that pointed a laser at an Australian defence plane was potentially visible from Australia's mainland, as Canberra demands a "full investigation" by Beijing.
-Morrison said on radio on Monday his government had not received an explanation from China over the incident last Thursday, considered by Canberra as a "dangerous and reckless act".
+Australia's prime minister said on Monday a Chinese naval vessel that pointed a laser at an Australian military aircraft was so close to Australia's coast that it possibly could have been seen from the shore, and he called for a full Chinese investigation.

+Scott Morrison told media his government had not received an explanation from China over the incident last Thursday, which Australia considered "dangerous and reckless".
+China said Australia's version of events did "not square up with facts" and was "disinformation".

-A Chinese navy vessel within Australia's exclusive economic zone directed a laser at an Australian military aircraft in flight over Australia's northern approaches, illuminating the plane and potentially endangering lives, Australia's defence said on Saturday.
-The P-8A Poseidon - a maritime patrol aircraft - detected a laser emanating from a People's Liberation Army – Navy (PLA-N) vessel, the Defence Department said, releasing photographs of two Chinese vessels sailing close to Australia's northern coast.
+The Chinese navy vessel within Australia's exclusive economic zone directed a laser at an Australian military aircraft over Australia's northern approaches, illuminating the plane and potentially endangering lives, Australia said on Saturday.
+The P-8A Poseidon - a maritime patrol aircraft - detected a laser emanating from a People's Liberation Army – Navy (PLA-N) vessel, the Defence Department said, releasing photographs of two Chinese vessels sailing close to Australia's north coast.

 A Chinese guided missile destroyer and an amphibious transport dock were sailing east through the Arafura Sea between New Guinea and Australia at the time of the incident, and later passed through the narrow Torres Strait.
 "It's possible people could even see the vessel from our mainland, potentially," Morrison told reporters in Tasmania on Monday.

-Australia had called through diplomatic and defence channels for "a full investigation into this event", he said on local radio.
+Australia had called through diplomatic and defence channels for "a full investigation into this event", he said.
 He compared the incident to a hypothetical situation of an Australian frigate pointing a laser at Chinese surveillance aircraft in the Taiwan Strait, adding: "Could you imagine their reaction to that in Beijing?"

-The Chinese embassy in Canberra did not respond to a request for comment.
-Beijing has not commented publicly about the incident.
+China's foreign ministry rejected the Australian criticism saying the ship was abiding by international law.
+"The Chinese vessel sailing in the high seas complies with relevant international law and international practice and is fully legitimate and legal," foreign ministry spokesman Wang Wenbin told reporters at a regular briefing in Beijing.

+"We urge the Australian side to respect Chinese vessels legitimate rights in accordance with international law in relevant seas and stop maliciously spreading disinformation in regards to China."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)